jnnngs/getting-started/README.md

 # getting-started

-Example todo list website used to re-skill in all things git!
+Example todo list website used to re-skill in all things git